IceWhaleTech/CasaOS/README.md

 Many thanks to everyone who has helped CasaOS so far!

-Everyone's contribution is greatly appreciated.
+Everyone's contribution is greatly appreciated. ([Emoji Key](https://allcontributors.org/docs/en/emoji-key))

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->